Skip to main content

 Unpacking the FDA’s Guidance on Developing Drugs for Treatment in Pediatric Inflammatory Bowel Disease

-The FDA recently issued draft guidance concerning pediatric research on treatments for inflammatory bowel disease (IBD).[i]
+The Food and Drug Administration (FDA) recently issued draft guidance concerning pediatric research on treatments for inflammatory bowel disease (IBD).[i]
 The document focuses specifically on ulcerative colitis (UC) and Crohn’s disease (CD).
-The goal of the guidance is to offer recommendations for pediatric studies involving drugs that already have a robust development plan for adult subjects.[ii]
-The guidance discusses some general considerations for these diseases and offers drug development recommendations falling under four categories: 1) Study population, 2) Study design, 3) Efficacy considerations, and 4) Safety considerations.
+The goal of the guidance is to offer recommendations for pediatric studies involving drugs that already have a robust development plan for adult participants.[ii]
+The guidance discusses some general considerations for these diseases and offers drug development recommendations falling under four categories: 1) Study Population, 2) Study Design, 3) Efficacy Considerations, and 4) Safety Considerations.
 This post will summarize the key points and give advice on how to implement these recommendations.

 General Considerations